Bruschetta with fresh tomatoes and basil

-I remembered a Bruschetta recipe that I used to make years ago and put it together.
-It was heaven!!
-I had bruschetta for lunch for two days!
-I just cut the bread thin and loaded on the topping.
+I have made this recipe for over 10 years.
+It's an appetizer, snack, or even lunch!
+I've had bruschetta for lunch for two days!
+I just cut the bread thin and load on the topping.
 Mmmmmm, heaven!

 2 ripe tomatoes, coarsely chopped

 ¼ cup sweet onion, finely chopped